 Rule of Law - Democracy and Human Rights

-The Rule of Law and Democracy Unit stands as OHCHR focal point for democracy activities.
-The Unit works to develop concepts and operational strategies to enhance democracy and provide guidance and support to democratic institutions through technical cooperation activities and partnership with the relevant parts of the UN, notably the UN Democracy Fund, the Department of Political Affairs and the newly established UN Working Group on Democracy.
-Legal and expert advice are provided as required to OHCHR field operations on relevant issues such as respect for participatory rights in the context of free and fair elections, draft legislation on national referenda and training activities.
+The Rule of Law and Democracy Section stands as OHCHR focal point for democracy activities.
+The Section works to develop concepts and operational strategies to enhance democracy and provide guidance and support to democratic institutions through technical cooperation activities and partnership with the relevant parts of the UN, notably the UN Democracy Fund, the Department of Political Affairs and the UN Working Group on Democracy.
+Legal and expert advice are provided as required to OHCHR field operations and headquarters on relevant issues such as respect for participatory rights in the context of free and fair elections, draft legislation and training activities.

-The former Commission on Human Rights adopted several landmark resolutions.
+The former Commission on Human Rights adopted several landmark resolutions regarding democracy.
 In 2000, the Commission recommended a host of legislative, institutional and practical measures to consolidate democracy (resolution 2000/47).
 In 2002, the Commission defined the essential elements of democracy in resolution 2002/46.

 Cooperation with Parliaments

-The primary focus of the current programme is placed on empowering the legislatures to exercise their legislative and oversight responsibilities in a manner conducive to an effective enjoyment and protection of rights and freedoms.
+The primary focus of the Sectionï¿½s work with Parliaments is placed on empowering the legislatures to exercise their legislative and oversight responsibilities in a manner conducive to an effective enjoyment and protection of all human rights and freedoms.

 The International Day of Democracy

 On 8 November 2007, the General Assembly proclaimed 15 September as the International Day of Democracy, inviting Member States, the United Nations system and other regional, intergovernmental and non-governmental organizations to commemorate the Day.
 OHCHR contributed to the Info-Kit produced by DPI for public distribution to commemorate the first International Day of Democracy and marks the day through press releases, social media, and other special activities.